 Doorbusters are those special deals traditionally used to get people through the door and into the store.
 Nowadays, you can use the same principle for in-store and online shopping.

 The third type of shopper is the buy-online-pick-up-in-store (BOPIS).
-This is especially popular when shoppers realize that standard shipping is not free or the goods wouldn’t arrive in time.
+This is especially popular when shoppers realize that standard shipping isn’t free or the goods won’t arrive in time.

-If you’re offering different shopping experiences, make sure you create unique deals that appeal to each type of shopper.
+If you’re offering different shopping experiences, create unique deals that appeal to each type of shopper.

 Deals bring out shoppers